InshraYaqoob/GetContactsList/README.md

 To use this Lightning web component, follow the steps below:

+# Lightning Web Component - Contact List

+This repository contains a Lightning web component that retrieves contact records from Salesforce and displays them in a table using lightning-datatable.

+## Getting Started

 ### Prerequisites

+- Setting up Visual Studio Code
 - Salesforce Developer Edition or Sandbox org.
 - Salesforce CLI installed.

-- Access to deploy Apex classes and Lightning web components in your org.
+### Setting up Visual Studio Code

+1. Install Visual Studio Code (VSCode) if you haven't already:
+Download and install VSCode from the official website: [https://code.visualstudio.com/](https://code.visualstudio.com/)

+2. Install the Salesforce Extension Pack:
+In VSCode, go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
+Search for "Salesforce Extension Pack" and click Install.

 ### Installation

-1. Clone the repository to your local machine or download the source code as a ZIP file.
+1. Clone the repository to your local machine.

-2. Authenticate with your Salesforce org using the Salesforce CLI:
+2. Authenticate with your Salesforce org using the Salesforce CLI.

-  ** sfdx force:auth:web:login **

-3. Navigate to the root directory of the cloned/downloaded project.
+3. Navigate to the project's root directory.

-4. Deploy the Apex controller class to your org using the following command:
+4. Deploy the Apex controller class to your org: `sfdx force:source:deploy -p force-app/main/default/classes/ContactController.cls`.

-  **sfdx force:source:deploy -p force-app/main/default/classes/ContactController.cls**

-5. Deploy the Lightning web component to your org using the following command:
+5. Deploy the Lightning web component: `sfdx force:source:deploy -p force-app/main/default/lwc/contactList`.

-  **sfdx force:source:deploy -p force-app/main/default/lwc/contactList**
+### Usage

-6. Open your Salesforce org.
+1. Create or edit a Lightning page in your Salesforce org.

-7. Create a Lightning page or open an existing Lightning page where you want to add the Contact List component.

-8. Add the Contact List component to the Lightning page:
-- Click on the "Edit Page" option.
-- Drag and drop the "Contact List" component onto the desired section of the page.
+2. Add the "Contact List" component to the page.
-- Save and activate the Lightning page.

-9. Navigate to the page where you added the Contact List component and verify if the contact records are displayed correctly in the lightning-datatable component.

-## Usage

-The Contact List Lightning web component retrieves contact records from the Salesforce org and displays them in a table.
-The component automatically fetches the contact records when the page loads.

-To refresh the data, you can click on a "Refresh" button or invoke the `refreshData()` method in the JavaScript controller.
+3. The component will display the contact records in a table format.

-## Component Customization
+### Customization

-If you need to modify the fields displayed in the lightning-datatable, you can update the `columns` array in the `contactList.js` file.
+To modify the fields displayed in the table, update the `columns` array in `contactList.js`.

+## License

+Thank you for using the Contact List Lightning web component!